suryacaprice/loopback-next/docs/DEVELOPING.md

 - Check lint (tslint and prettier) issues

 If all steps are successful, it prompts you to publish packages into npm repository.

+## New package checklist

+When adding (starting) a new package, make sure to complete all steps listed below.

+ - Update [MONOREPO.md](../MONOREPO.md) - insert a new table row to describe the new package, please keep the rows sorted by package name.
+ - Update [docs/apidocs.html](./docs/apidocs.html) - add a link to API docs for this new package.
+ - Update [CODEOWNERS](./CODEOWNERS) - add a new entry listing the primary maintainers (owners) of the new package
+ - Ask somebody from the IBM team (e.g. @bajtos, @raymondfeng or @kjdelisle) to add enlist the new package on http://apidocs.strongloop.com/

 ## How to test infrastructure changes